p-quic/p-quic.github.io/_pages/_getting_started.md

 During this process, we assume our base working directory is `working_dir`.
 First, you need to clone `picotls` which provides the TLS implementation on which PQUIC is based.
 It itself requires `openssl`.

 {% highlight bash %}
-$ apt install openssl-dev  # or dnf install openssl-devel
+$ sudo apt install libssl-dev  # or dnf install openssl-devel
 $ cd working_dir
 $ git clone https://github.com/p-quic/picotls.git
 $ cd picotls